 3. Pandora as The Radio Veteran

-The service still reaches a meaningful slice of the market in 2025: 17% of Americans age 12+ use Pandora in a typical month, and 13% say it is the platform they use most often.
+The online radio platform reaches 17% of Americans age 12+ in a typical month, and 13% of online audio listeners say it is the service they use most often.

 | US monthly reach (12+) | 17% |